-Persons who have been convicted of any felony or misdemeanor of a violent or sexual nature may be prohibited from professional health care practice in many jurisdictions.
-Northwestern Health Sciences University can deny admission to applicants with such convictions.
-The University reserves the right to conduct a criminal background check on applicants.
+Persons who have been convicted of any felony or misdemeanor of a violent or sexual nature will be prohibited from professional health care practice in many jurisdictions.
+Northwestern Health Sciences University will deny admission to applicants with such convictions.
+The University reserves the right to conduct a criminal background check on all applicants.